RAS-University/robotic-courses/docs/MPC.md

 $$
 r_1=k_1c_A \quad r_2 = k_2c_B
 $$
-We substitute the rate laws into the material balances and specify the starting concentrations to produce three differential equations for te three spiecies concentrations.
+We substitute the rate laws into the material balances and specify the starting concentrations to produce three differential equations for te three species concentrations.

 <ol type="a">
   <li>Write the linear state space model for the deterministic series chemical reaction model.
 Assume we can measure the component A concentration.
 What are $x$, $y$, $A$, $B$, $C$, and $D$ for this model?</li>